NGSchoolEU/website/content/ngseminars2021/_index.md

 title: "NGSeminars2021"
 ---

-As you know, our summer school NGSchool: Statistical Learning in Genomics has been moved to 2021, but this year we are organizing a series of programming workshops in bioinformatics.
+We are pleased to announce reactivation of NGSeminars!

-First series of online workshops will start in mid-June and they will be held on Thursdays.
+Second series of webinars will start in mid-June and they will be held on Wednesdays every a few weeks.
 Webinars will last 1.5-2 hours and there will be a live broadcast when you will be able to ask questions to the speakers.
 Later the webinars will be also available through our <a href="https://www.youtube.com/NGSchoolEU" target="_blank">Youtube channel</a>.
 Below you will find the calendar of our webinars and information about speakers.
 Soon we will announce more details, so stay tuned!

 <br>

 ## Calendar
 <b>Notice that all hours are given in Central European Time (CET) and the timing may be different in your timezone!</b>

-### NGSchool webinars: Programming for bioinformatics
+### NGSeminar - series 2

 <table>
   <table class="table table-bordered table-striped">